JS-Zheng/vim-path/README.md

 ### Iterator

-vim-path provides a `path#find_markers()` which works like the previous exmaple but supports bottom-up iteration:
+vim-path provides a `path#find_markers()` which works like the previous example but supports bottom-up iteration:
 ```vim
 " Finds `markers` in each component of `path`.
 " Returns a list, which contains the directory path and the marker which has